1777 Sentry Parkway West

 - AACE International, Planning and Scheduling Professional

-- AACE International – Director, Delaware Valley Chapter
+- AACE International – Member, Delaware Valley Chapter

 Select Publications/Speaking Engagements

 Innovations in Delay Claim Resolution Panel, American Society of Civil Engineers, Construction Institute Summit, Orlando, FL, March 2016.

 “Recovery Schedules and Acceleration: Two Case Studies” (Technical Paper PS-1869, presented at AACE International, Annual Meeting, Las Vegas, NV, July 2015).